fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1-new.md

 Example: `lib/models/` for all models, `lib/pages` for widgets, `lib/bloc` for BLoC/Cubit etc.

-Then there is the **feature first** approach, where the app is divided into vertical slices based on feature.
+Then there is the **feature first** approach.
+Where the app is divided into vertical slices based on feature.
 Example: `lib/account/login/login_page.dart`,
 `lib/account/login/login_cubit.dart`,
 `lib/account/register/register_page.dart`,
 `lib/account/register/register_cubit` etc.
-In app using this approach you will (at some point) have files that are needed by several features and don't naturally belong in any of them.
+In an app using the feature first approach you will (at some point) have files that are needed by several features and don't naturally belong in any of them.
 What to do with those files?
 A simple solution is just to throw them in a folder called `common` or `shared`.